roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 ### This is very much a work in progress, and is not suitable yet for using in any project as fundamental changes will occur...
 ### If you are interested in the project, feel free to download, assess, and give me frank feedback...
-### Latest update (8 April, 2023): This is getting close to being functionally complete - a few more modules, and there will be enough for most projects and I will move this to Release Candidate 1.
-Another few days...
+### Latest update (13 April, 2023): Still more to test before RC1...
+Getting there, but slowly.
 ----

 A simple Svelte wrapper for Fomantic UI.
 This is a very shallow and light layer on top of the standard fomantic UI as found at https://fomantic-ui.com.